Anuk-1511/Portfolio/README.md

 4. Start the server: `node app.js`
 5. Open your web browser and visit `http://localhost:8080` to see the portfolio website.

+## Deployed Site

+The portfolio website is deployed and can be accessed at [[https://portfolio-snaf.onrender.com/](https://portfolio-snaf.onrender.com/)].

 ## Folder Structure

 - **certificate**: Store your certification files in this directory.